annoyinglyghost/SAMAR_Programming-Assignment-2/README.md

-# PA2 - Numerical Python
+# :heart_decoration: PA2 - Numerical Python

 ## NORMALIZATION PROBLEM:
 Normalization is one of the most basic preprocessing techniques in